GreenLemonProtocol/ink/README.md

 ## Protocol Description

-The protocol contains the following functions
+The protocol contains the following functions:

 * Deposit: The user deposit a coin to the NFT anonymous contract and get a note, which is used to pay the relayer fees for anonymous transactions.
 * Withdrawal: The user takes back the coin previously deposited, and nullifies the corresponding note.